ycoroneos/DSPDude/README.md

 according to a user-defined, linear-phase frequency response.
 Output goes to an AKM4396 codec which then outputs a differential, balanced drive signal for an amplifier.

+Implemented on an Artix 7 fpga sitting on a Nexys 4 dev kit